STMP – Airline Contract

 - Travel agencies utilized by institutions of higher education or travel eligible TPASS CO-OP members.

-- Note: American ($15.00) charge a fee for ticketing reservations booked through their toll-free reservation centers.
+- Note: American charges a $25 ticketing fee for domestic reservations booked through their toll-free reservation centers.

 - JetBlue's Sales Support Desk 888-538-2583, prompt #3.